Gondola Parking Lot in Breckenridge –

 Distance: 27.5 miles – Total Ascent 1879 feet – High Point 9501 feet

 Wherever you choose to park along the Dillon Reservoir Rec Path, the total distance around the lake is 18.3 miles with 1560 feet of climbing.
 The high point is Sapphire Point at 9501 Feet.

 New Dickey Trailhead – Located in the Frisco Adventure Park on the corner of Recreation Way and Peninsula Road.

 Frisco Marina – Located in Frisco off Summit Boulevard and East Main Street

 Dillon Dam Road – Located in Frisco off Summit Boulevard at the stoplight right before I-70

 Dillon Marina Park – Located on Lodgepole Street and Lake Dillon Drive in Dillon

-Swan Mountain Road Parking – Located a quarter mile down Swan Mountain road to the right
+Swan Mountain Road Parking – Located a quarter mile down from US HWY 6 on Swan Mountain road to the right